u17zl/git-intro/README.md

 # Git-intro
-This is a repo for git operation recording and testing
+This is a repo for git operation recording and testing(commit, branch, rebase, merge, pull request, etc)

 ## Git Graph
 - #### For graph in SourceTree: